turunco/threejs-texturemap/README.md

-# threejs-helloworld
+# threejs-texturemap
-practice of three.js
+practice of three.js - texturemap

+## Preparation.
+Connect USB video to your PC.

 ## Execute.
 ```